steve-sienk/sienk-light/README.md

 ## Overview:
 This project uses some basic parts I had lying around:
 - An arduino
-  - because arduinos are easy to work with and don't consume much power
+  - because arduinos are easy to work with and don't consume much power.
 - A distance sensor
-  - to determine when something is nearby and scan its color
+  - to determine when something is nearby.
-  - it wasn't strictly necessary, though my brother said "make it scan in real-time!", so I did.
-He's right, it's cooler.
+  - (It wasn't strictly necessary, though my brother said "make it scan in real-time!", and so I did.
+He's right, it's way cooler.)
 - A color sensor
   - to find the color.
 - An LED ring